ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 clk_seq_hi_res:
 : The first two bits MUST be set to the UUID variant (10) The remaining 6 bits contain the high portion of the clock sequence.
-  Occupies bits 64 through 71 (octet 8)
+  Occupies bits 64 through 71 (octet 8) for a full 8 bits.

 clock_seq_low:
 : The 8 bit low portion of the clock sequence.